-☑ If this hadn't already occurred to you, mark 2 demerit boxes in your case log.
+☑ If this hadn't already occurred to you, mark 1 demerit box in your case log.

-887 Saint Nicholas Ave, HH-3 Time: 30 minutes
+887 Saint Nicholas Ave, HH-3

 I find the German consulate on the northern edge of Hamilton Heights.
 The office is busy and everyone seems somewhat on edge.
 At first I'm told to have a seat and that someone will be with me shortly, but after an hour of waiting, a young blonde Fräulein comes out and tells me that the earliest appointment they can make for me would be late next week.